Attorney in Costa Rica

-Once you become a real estate owner in Costa Rica, protecting your property title from scams is essential.
+Once you become a real estate owner, protecting your property title from scams and property fraud is essential.
 I assume you followed my advice, and due diligence was performed on the real estate property.
 You also hired an attorney you trust, and the property title transfer was done correctly.
 Nevertheless, you should know that title theft is an issue in Costa Rica, especially with foreigners who don´t live here.
 Scams can happen anywhere, but there have been situations in Costa Rica where fraudulent signatures are used to transfer properties.
-In some cases, the notary public acted criminally as a scammer in real estate fraud.
-In other cases, the scammers have deceived them with fake identifications.
+In a small percentage of cases, the notary public acted criminally as a scammer in the real estate fraud.
+In other cases, the scammers deceive the notary, impersonating the owner, by providing him with fake identifications.

 Real estate fraud is something to keep an eye on.
-Property titles that have been fraudulently transferred can end up in the name of innocent persons who are also scammed and acquired the real estate property, in good faith, under the Registry’s information.
-They acted in good faith because they were unaware of the real estate fraud.
-However, you should know that property title theft is not a specific issue for Costa Rica alone; this is a global situation that can happen to anyone in any other country.
-Nevertheless, you can take steps to protect your real estate property from cases such as these.
+Sometimes, the properties are transferred repeatedly, ending up in the name of innocent persons.
+These people acquired the real estate property in good faith under the Registry’s information.
+They acted in good faith because they were unaware of the property fraud.
+However, you should know that property title theft is not a specific issue for Costa Rica.
+Property fraud can happen to anyone in any other country, as criminality is a global issue.
+Nevertheless, you can take steps to protect your investment.

 When this happens, they take an additional step: the criminals usually transfer the property to people who have no part in the scheme.
 These people acquire the property in “good faith.”
 In other instances, the defrauders mortgage the property with a bank or a third party.
-When the actual owner checks the Registry, he finds that the property was transferred and has a mortgage in it!
+When the actual owner checks the Registry, he finds his land was sold and even has a mortgage on it!
 We will cover what you should do if you find yourself in this situation.
 I will also give you some tips to prevent this from ever happening.

 Advice to prevent real estate fraud.
 Is the property title in your name?

-You hired a trusted attorney to do the due diligence.
-You signed the protocolized sales agreement, but is the property in your name?
+Let’s suppose you wanted to buy land in Costa Rica.
+You hired a trusted attorney to do the due diligence on the real estate property.
+You signed the protocolized sales agreement.
+But is the property in your name?
 How do you make sure?
-Once a notary public has made the property transfer, it´s crucial that you check your property title.
+Once a notary public has transferred the property, you must check your property title.
 This is done online.
-What you want to do, is to check the Public Registry to ensure that the real estate property is in your name if you bought it as a physical person.
-If you purchased it through a corporation, you would want to do the same.
+What you want to do, is to check the Public Registry to ensure that the real estate property is in your name.
+Suppose you bought the land as a physical person.
+It should appear in your name.
+If you purchased land through a corporation, it should be under the corporation´s name.

-Log into the Public Registry and type the property number to do this.
-You will get the property´s information, such as the owner’s identity, encumbrances, and other information.
+I will be happy to check this for you.
+It involves studying the Public Registry with the real estate property number.
+This will give me the property´s information, such as the owner’s identity, encumbrances, and other vital data.
 Another thing you can do is hire an attorney to perform a post-sale due diligence study on the property to ensure everything was done correctly.
 You should request all the documentation from this post-due diligence study.

-Keep the social documentation with you if the real estate property is in the name of a Corporation.
+Keep the social documentation with you if you purchase real estate property through a Corporation.

-If you bought the property through a corporation, it´s vital that you keep the social documentation with you.
+You must keep the social documentation if you buy land in Costa Rica through a corporation.
 Having the company´s books and shares in a secure location is the right thing to do.
-The most important books are the Book of Shareholders and the Book of Acts.
+The most important books are the Book of Shareholders and Acts.
 You must also ensure that you, or your loved ones, are the only people with powers of attorney on the board of directors.

 Adding another layer of security: Placing a mortgage bond on your real estate property.